DELF B2 Exam Preparation — Private Online Lessons

 Who Takes the DELF B2 — and Why?

-• Professionals in French-speaking environments — working in Geneva, Lausanne, Brussels, Luxembourg, Paris, or Montreal often requires demonstrating B2 level proficiency to employers or institutions
+• Professionals in French-speaking environments — working in Geneva, Lausanne, Brussels, Luxembourg, Paris, or Montreal often requires demonstrating B2 level proficiency

 • PhD and doctoral students — Yuri Han needed DELF B2 as a prerequisite for his doctoral programme.
 He improved by 30 points in 11 sessions after failing his first attempt